 Stephie Morawetz is a Jewellery Maker from Austria.

-Since 2015 she is studying in the Master of Engineering, Design and Art in Tel Aviv, Israel.
+Graduated 2017 with Master of Engineering, Design and Art at Shenkar in Tel Aviv, Israel.

 In my work I am rethinking the definition of luxury.
 Luxury has a close relationship to rareness and material.
 Since the beginning of humankind we considered materials, like diamonds, gold or pearls as luxury goods.
 We treat them as items of preciousness because of their difficult accessibility and their inessentiality for life .

 But our world and our society is changing, because of reasons like global warming, pollution, globalization or careless use of resources.
 Luxury, values and preciousness will change because our rules will be different.

 In a world where there is no drink-water, a drop of clear water will be more worth than a diamond.

 In a world with extreme over population, having a child will be a status symbol.

 In a world where we used all our resources of crude oil, a piece of plastic, out of our oceans, will replace a pearl.

 And in a world where we could print a liver, who would invest in gold?